tonghuikang/automatic-prompt-engineer/README.md

 ### Run this notebook

-Just add your with your Anthropic API key and you should be able to run `classification.ipynb`.
+Just add your with your Anthropic API key and OpenAI API key and you should be able to run `classification.ipynb`.

 You will need to clone the repository for a copy of `qiqc_truncated.csv`.

-It will cost approximately 40 cents per iteration, and `NUM_ITERATIONS` is 5.
+It will cost approximately 50 cents per run with `NUM_ITERATIONS` of 5.

+Try printing what exactly is sent to o1-mini.

 You may need to change `NUM_PARALLEL_FORWARD_PASS_API_CALLS` depending on the rate limit your API key can afford.